 Rule 615.
-Exclusion of Witnesses Rule 615 - Excluding Witnesses At the request of a party the court shall order witnesses excluded so that they cannot hear the testimony of other witnesses, and it may make the order of its own motion.
-This rule does not authorize exclusion of (1) a party who is a natural person, or (2) an officer or employee of a At a party's request, the court must order witnesses excluded so that they cannot hear other witnesses' testimony.
-Or the court may do so on its own.
-But this rule does not authorize excluding: party which is not a natural person designated as its representative by its attorney, or (3) a person whose (a) a party who is a natural person; presentative by its attorney, or (3) a person whose presence is shown by a party to be essential to the presentation of the party's cause, or (4) a person authorized by statute to be present. (b) an officer or employee of a party that is not a natural person, after being designated as the party's representative by its attorney; (c) a person whose presence a party shows to be essential to presenting the party's claim or defense; or (d) a person authorized by statute to be present.
+Exclusion of Witnesses

+At the request of a party the court shall order witnesses excluded so that they cannot hear the testimony of other witnesses, and it may make the order of its own motion.
+This rule does not authorize exclusion of (1) a party who is a natural person, or (2) an officer or employee of a party which is not a natural person designated as its representative by its attorney, or (3) a person whose presence is shown by a party to be essential to the presentation of the party's cause, or (4) a person authorized by statute to be present.